Patient education: Angina treatment — medical versus interventional therapy (Beyond the Basics)

 The Basics — The Basics patient education pieces answer the four or five key questions a patient might have about a given condition.
 These articles are best for patients who want a general overview and who prefer short, easy-to-read materials.

-Patient information: Medicines for angina (chest pain) (The Basics)
+Patient education: Medicines for angina (chest pain) (The Basics)

-Patient information: Angioplasty and stenting for the heart (The Basics)
+Patient education: Stenting for the heart (The Basics)

-Patient information: Treatment choices for angina (chest pain) (The Basics)
+Patient education: Treatment choices for angina (chest pain) (The Basics)

 Beyond the Basics — Beyond the Basics patient education pieces are longer, more sophisticated, and more detailed.
 These articles are best for patients who want in-depth information and are comfortable with some medical jargon.